 The Paleo Diet for Beginners

-These easy insider tips for going paleo will make your transition to the trendy way of eating stress-free *and* successful.
+This paleo diet info will make your transition to the trendy way of eating stress-free *and* successful.

 The paleo diet has been reported to eliminate bloating, clear up acne, eradicate seasonal allergies, free you from migraines, and even help you shed a few pounds.
-CrossFitters swear by it and celebs like Jessica Biel, Megan Fox, and Gwyneth Paltrow have praised it.
+CrossFitters swear by it and celebs like Jessica Biel, Megan Fox, Blake Lively, and Gwyneth Paltrow have followed it.
 (Before you read on: No, the keto diet and paleo diet are not the same.)

-But what exactly is the paleo diet, where did it come from, what are its benefits, and-if you're a beginner to the plan-how can you work it into your day-to-day?
+But what exactly is the paleo diet, where did it come from, what are its benefits, what foods are allowed on the plan?
 Allow experts to explain.

 What is the paleo diet?

-The basic paleo diet for beginners guidelines involve skipping grains (both refined and whole), legumes, packaged snacks, dairy, and sugar in favor of vegetables, fruit, meat, seafood, eggs, nuts, seeds, fats, and oils.
+The basic paleo diet food list calls for skipping grains (both refined and whole), legumes, packaged snacks, dairy, and sugar in favor of vegetables, fruit, meat, seafood, eggs, nuts, seeds, fats, and oils.

 - Thou shalt not eat processed foods.